azuredevcollege/trainingdays/day6/challenges/challenge4.md

 c580f355ad83        ozgurozturknetphp:v1     "docker-php-entrypoi…"   About a minute ago   Up About a minute (healthy)   0.0.0.0:80->80/tcp    phpapp
 ```

 Containers are up and running and also phpapp's status is healthy.
-Let's open a browser and see if the webapp is also working and can connect to mysql database.
+Let's open a browser and see if php application is also working and can connect to mysql database or not.
 Visit http://127.0.0.1

 <img src="./img/php1.png">